The Great Plains ADA Center serves Iowa, Kansas, Missouri and Nebraska.

 - Provides an examination to demonstrate mastery of content.

 Participants who complete the program requirements receive certification for three years.
-To date, more than 740 individuals have received certification and more than 1,760 participants are working toward certification requirements.
+To date, the program has over 2700 members from across the United States.
 A Title III Certificate has recently been added to the program.
+More information about this program is available at the ADA Coordinator Training Certification Program website.

 National ADA Symposium